krieven/W3View/readme.md

 * **COFFEE MAKER**

 ## How to create UI component with Compo.JS ?
-Component definition is markup for one HTML Element.
+Component definition - is the markup of one sample HTMLElement.
-Just write some HTML markup and embedded constructor script like this:
+Just write some HTML markup and embedded constructor script, like this:

 		<div as="hallo-world">
 			<input ref="input" placeholder="type your name here">
 			<h1>Hallo <span ref="name">Anonimous</span>!</h1>
 			<script>
-			//constructor script,
+			//constructor,
 			//also you can use CONSTRUCTOR tag instead of SCRIPT tag this.ref.input.onkeyup = function(e){
 					this.setData(this.ref.input.value);